 About me

-I typically see clients over 18 years old who are looking for help with interpersonal issues, depression and anxiety or those seeking more meaning and motivation in their lives.
+I typically see clients over 20 years old who are looking for help with interpersonal issues, depression and anxiety or those seeking more meaning and motivation in their lives.

-I first moved to Asia almost 20 years ago.
+I first moved to Asia more than 20 years ago.
 Originally working as an English teacher in Phnom Penh back in 2003, I have since lived in Thailand, Cambodia, Vietnam, UK and the Netherlands – and experienced first hand many of the challenges that come with being an expat.
 I have now lived and worked in Hanoi since 2017 and would happily call it my home.

 Qualifications and training

-I have a Master’s degree in the Psychology and Neuroscience of Mental Health from King’s College London with Distinction, and received additional clinical training in integrative psychotherapy here in Hanoi.
 I also have an MA in European Politics and a BA in Philosophy and English from the University of Sussex and the University of Amsterdam.

 Get in touch